yuin/goldmark/README.md

     - This extension enables Table, Strikethrough, Linkify and TaskList.
     - This extension does not filter tags defined in [6.11: Disallowed Raw HTML (extension)](https://github.github.com/gfm/#disallowed-raw-html-extension-).
     If you need to filter HTML tags, see [Security](#security).
+    - If you need to parse github emojis, you can use [goldmark-emoji](https://github.com/yuin/goldmark-emoji) extension.
 - `extension.DefinitionList`
     - [PHP Markdown Extra: Definition lists](https://michelf.ca/projects/php-markdown/extra/#def-list)
 - `extension.Footnote`